 As well as these two basic criteria you must also meet at least ONE of the following qualifications, although we recommend that you fill in all of the ways in which you qualify on the nomination papers.

 Am I disqualified from standing for election to a principal council?

-There are a number of criteria that would completely disqualify you from standing for election:
+There are a number of criteria that would completely disqualify you from

 Are the eligibility criteria any different for town, parish or community councils?